Maserati Ghibli on 215-70 VR15 Pirelli Cinturato CN12

 History of the Maserati Ghibli

 The Maserati Ghibli was launched at the Turin Motor Show in 1966.
 Designed by Giorgetto Giugiaro of Ghia, the Ghibli continued Maserati's theme of naming cars after the wind.
 Ghibli is the name for a collection of winds blowing across the Sahara desert.

 The Maserati Ghibli was introduced in 1967.
 Maserati's most powerful production engine yet, a 4.7-litre V8, delivering 340 horsepower, provided power.
 The rear suspension was a live axle with leaf springs and an anti-roll bar, while the front suspension was an independent arrangement with double wishbones, coil springs, and an anti-roll bar.
 The Ghibli was based on a Mexico chassis that was shortened and given increased stiffness and rigidity.
 Vented disc brakes were on all four corners and a five-speed manual gearbox transmitted power to the rear.
 In 1968 a three-speed automatic gearbox was offered as an option.

-Unusually the Maserati Ghibli used a dry-sump lubrication system as opposed to the more traditional wet sump system that stores oil in a reservoir beneath the engine.
+The Maserati Ghibli featured a dry-sump lubrication system rather than the more common wet sump system, which stores oil in a tank underneath the engine.
 Dry sump systems store oil in a separate reservoir, which is then injected into the engine for lubrication and recycled back into the reservoir.
-This design, popular on many racing cars of the era and even today used almost exclusively in high-performance applications, gave many advantages.
-First and perhaps most important to the Ghibli's menacing shape, it allowed for an engine with relatively minimal vertical height, which contributed to the Ghibli's fearsome appearance.
-Another advantage of the lower engine height was that the Maserati Ghibli engine was very low in the car's chassis giving a low centre of gravity.
+This design, which was popular on many racing vehicles of the time and is still almost entirely employed in high-performance applications today, had several benefits.
+First, and maybe most importantly, it allowed for an engine with relatively minimal vertical height, which contributed to the Ghibli's fearsome appearance.
+Another advantage of the lower engine height was that the Maserati Ghibli engine was located relatively low in the car's chassis, resulting in a low centre of gravity.
 Dry sump lubrication also prevents oil starvation and improves oil cooling, making the Ghibli's engine ideal for both road and track use.